When Exhaustion Feels Overwhelming

 Raising Them in the Lord's Way

 Parenting is not just about physical care, but about guiding their hearts toward the Creator.
-It can feel daunting to know that your words and example shape their worldview.
-Yet, the command to instruct children is given alongside the promise of blessing and favor.
-You are partnering with God in a holy work that lasts beyond this life.
+It can feel daunting to know that your words, reactions, and daily habits shape their worldview.
+Yet, the command to instruct children is given alongside the promise of divine grace.

 And, ye fathers, provoke not your children to wrath: but bring them up in the nurture and admonition of the Lord.— Ephesians 6:4, KJV